sneha-radder/java-engine-tech-test/README.md

 ### Required Tasks

-* Find and familiarize yourself with Server, Client and test source files.
-Hint: The test is structured as a simple client - server application.
+* Find and familiarize yourself with Server, Client and unit tests source files.
+Hint: The 'test' is structured as a simple client - server application.
 The server is responsible for performing logic and generating responses to client requests.
 The client sends requests and contains a test suite which is used to validate given behaviours.
 * Have default project up and running.
 Both defined 'helloRequest*' tests must succeed.
 Hint: That should be done without any changes to the code by following 'Setup and Details' steps.
 * Add a 'table' client request and implement server response which will return randomly chosen 'Value' from 'BasicWeightTable' based on the percentage 'Chance'.
 Hint: For this task ignore data in '99% confidence level' column.
 * Implement tests that would run multiple 'table' requests and check aggregated responses against the expected occurences defined in 'BasicWeightTable'.
 Hint: How many times do you think 'Value' 3 will be retuned from the server?
 You can use '100k runs error margin' value to compare the results with 99% confidence.